Wage and Hour Division (WHD)

 Tools for Workers

 - DOL Timesheet App - This is a timesheet to record the hours you work and calculate the amount you may be owed by your employer.
 Available in English and Spanish, you can track regular work hours, break time and any overtime hours for one or more employers.
 For workers without a smartphone, the Wage and Hour Division has a printable work hours calendar in English and Spanish to track rate of pay, work start and stop times, and arrival and departure times.
 The calendar also includes easy-to-understand information about workers’ rights and how to file a wage violation complaint.

-Back Wage Employee Locator - Through enforcement and other administrative actions, WHD recovers back wages on behalf of employees.
+Workers Owed Wages - Through enforcement and other administrative actions, WHD recovers back wages on behalf of employees.
 WHD makes every effort to locate and notify all employees due back wages.
 If WHD is unsuccessful in locating an employee, the back wages are held for three years before being sent to the U.S. Treasury

 Fact Sheets – an index of all Fact Sheets on WHD topics.